 Report cards for students in 9th-12th grades are a checkpoint for students to see how they are doing at a halfway point through the semester.
 Students will only receive semester grades as final grades on their transcript.
-Student in 9th-12th may also receive a report card at a Parent/Teacher Conference, however, they must request a transcript from the office.
+Students in 9th-12th may also receive a report card at a Parent/Teacher Conference, however, they must request a transcript from the office by filling out the Transcript Request Form.